 This article contains affiliate links.
-If you click and make a booking I will make a very small commission no additional cost to you.
-This article was first published in Oct 2014 and updated in May 2018.
+It was first published in Oct 2014 and updated in May 2018.

 The tiny country of the Maldives is a honeymooners’ paradise, a hideout for celebrities, the destination for special celebrations and once in a lifetime journeys.
 And this usually means we are happy to splurge on a luxury 5 star hotel.